Necro Butcher: Personal life

 Summers has three sons and three daughters.
 The first four children (Matthew, Samantha, Kyle, and David) were with his first wife.
 They divorced at an unknown date, and he later became the father of Amy (born June 11, 2008) and Mary (born June 2009).
 On November 18, 2013, he was arrested and charged with misdemeanor domestic battery in Wetzel County, West Virginia.

-On July 1, 2020, it was revealed that Summers had Hodgkin lymphoma and was confined to a wheelchair.
-On February 2, 2021, Summers announced on his personal Facebook account that he was lymphoma free.
+On July 1, 2020, it was revealed that Summers had Hodgkin lymphoma and was using a wheelchair.
+On February 2, 2021, Summers announced on his personal Facebook account that he was lymphoma-free.